themcaffee/GoSquatch/README.md

 to keep pages in standard markdown but also be able to host through Github Pages (or other hosting providers).
 GoSquatch uses [native golang templating](https://pkg.go.dev/text/template) and [gomarkdown/markdown](https://github.com/gomarkdown/markdown) to handle markdown parsing.

 _How fast?_

 GoSquatch takes about 3 seconds on Github Actions to execute.
 This allows with checking out the code and publishing it to Github Pages to only take around
 20 - 30 seconds in total execution time.
-Check out this repo's [Actions](https://github.com/themcaffee/GoSquatch/actions) for real examples of performance.
+Check out the `deploy-pages` job in the [`Publish Action and Docs`](docker/build-push-action) Action for real examples of performance.
+The only relevant job for this performance is `deploy-pages`.

 _Why is it so fast?_

-First, the docker container for this action is a [seperate repository](https://github.com/themcaffee/GoSquatchDocker) that builds an extremely lean docker image with only an alpine image and a small binary program file.
+First, there is a seperately built and published docker image `themcaffee/gosquatch` that builds an extremely lean docker image with only an alpine image and a small binary program file.
 This allows for this action to pull a very small image hosted on Github that only takes about 3s to pull down.
 Second, because this is written in Go this allows for a tight binary with super fast execution with the minimal depencies built in the binary.
 The step to build the pages varies depending on size but will generally be less than 1 second.

 [Check out our documentation built with GoSquatch!](https://mitchmcaffee.com/GoSquatch/)